avcoder/unit08-lesson03/slides.md

 - We've built the UI to add items to our note-taking/to-do app
 - We've included routing using Expo Router and experimented with different ways of navigating (Stacked, Modal, programmatically, Tabbed)
 - We've experimented with different ways to list our items: ScrollView vs FlatList

+## Capstone and Mobile Assignment Due Dates
 - Q: Can I submit my mobile assignment after submitting my capstone assignment?
   - A: Yes.
 Revisit [assignment weights](https://unit01-lesson01.netlify.app/4)
+- So for due dates, as long as I get both Mobile App, and Capstone before Oct 23, then we're all good.

 ---
 transition: slide-left